MINGxe/Mings-Weather-/README.md

 ## Installation

+Unzip the zip file

+open the folder with vs code

-Install python packages using requirements txt file in this repository.
+Install python packages with terminal using requirements txt file in this repository.
 ```
 pip3 install -r requirements.txt